JasonSinclair95/recruitment_app/README.md

 ## Conclusion

+In conclusion, i followed the reqiuirment that set on my KanBAn Bord and work with the MVP concept which resulted in a creating a succsful CRUD.
+Users are able to creat a Job and a Apllication, update a Job Post Delete a job Post and VIsualise/Read all Posts made on the homepage. risks were identified along with clear documentation of the architectur in this application.
+Using Visual Code and python to build my application was very efficent as python is very easy to understand at a beginers level and Vs code allowed me to acces my work more easy than using the GCP SSH. i now have a clear understanding how to use Flask, code in python and automate the process using a CI server for system deservice.

 ### Identified Issues
 Due to a succseful CRUD application thier were not many issues established. however due tot he tesing coverage being only 88%, perhaps some issuse were not seen.
 Regarldess some of the main issues faced whilst creating this crud application are as follows:

 * Gunicorn unable to work with jenkins. this was a result of jenkins being unable to run the gunicorn command to run my app. one possible sollution to this could be to create a new VM then set up jenkins again.

 ### Future Improvmments
 in conclsusion to the identified issuses, the improvment to be made to the application would be as follows: